Asbestos Exposure in Coast Guard Veterans

 After a mesothelioma diagnosis, Coast Guard veterans should file a VA claim as soon as possible.
 Mesothelioma is very aggressive and can spread quickly, so receiving compensation and treatment as soon as possible can be very helpful.

-You never realized that asbestos could cause you to get sick — and you deserve compensation to help yourself and your family.
 By filing VA and private claims, you can take the power back from the makers of asbestos-based products, who knew the health effects of this dangerous material but let the Coast Guard use it anyway.

 Download your Free Veterans Compensation Guide to learn more about the types of compensation and benefits you may qualify for.